alphauslabs/oops/README.md

 # test, etc.
 # If supported, the filename of the script will be indicated below.

 # A list of http requests to perform sequentially.
+This tool will continue running
+# all the list entries even if failure occurs during the execution.
 run:
 - http:
     method: POST